Feral Cats

 This doesn’t solve the problem of how some people will continue to perceive street cats as a nuisance, and that may be harder to change.
 Street cats can have a place in our towns and lives if they are given the appropriate space and care and their breeding is controlled.
 They can also have a positive effect on the environment by keeping rodents and pests under control.

 In Pego there are many street cats.
 The kind people who feed these cats are not always able to control their numbers by themselves either due to lack of time or resources.
 To help them, APROP is currently planning a trap, sterilise and release programme for the street cats of Pego.
-If you would like to know more about this or would like to help us in any way by either becoming part of our volunteer team trapping cats or taking cats to or from the Pego vets, please contact me, Christine Thorpe Tel/Whatsapp 602242031.
+If you would like to know more about this or would like to help us in any way by either becoming part of our volunteer team trapping cats or taking cats to or from the Pego vets, please call APROP on Tel +34 611 08 50 24 .

 If you would like to donate to help us buy trapping equipment you can contribute via the APROP website.
 Please add the reference “Gatos Callejeros” or “Street cats” to your payment if possible.